fhnaumann/ucumate/docs/cache.md

 PersistenceRegistry.initCache(props);
 ```

+If you want save the cache between restarts you can add the `ucumate-persistence` [module](persistence.md) that ships with a sqlite database
+by default.
+When the app starts everything from the data storage will be loaded into the cache.

 Below are the properties to control the cache behaviour.

 | Property Name                  | Default Value  | Description                                                                    |